duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 1. key/tag
 2. value

-TLB is associative, hihg-speed memory
+TLB is associative, high-speed memory
 - when the associative memory is presented with an item
 - the item is compared with all keys simultaneously

 typically small
 - 32-1024 entries

-tlb is a hardware feature
+TLB is a hardware feature

 `This is a lot like a cache`